Richard Southwell1

 Anne Tower Moir was the daughter of George Moir.1 She married Ponsonby William Moore, 9th Earl of Drogheda, son of Ponsonby Arthur Moore and Augusta Sophia Gardner, on 16 October 1879.1 She died on 21 February 1924.1

-From 16 October 1879, her married name became Moore.1 As a result of her marriage, Anne Tower Moir was styled as Countess of Drogheda on 29 June 1892.
+From 16 October 1879, her married name became Moore.1 After her marriage, Anne Tower Moir was styled as Countess of Drogheda on 29 June 1892.

 Citations